 There’s no winging things when you’re a parent, especially when you’re a parent during a pandemic.
-If you’re going on a road trip with your baby, you need a safe, clean, and comfortable portable bassinet or portable baby bed for said infant to sleep in.
+If you’re going on a road trip with your baby, you need a safe, clean, and comfortable portable bassinet or portable crib for said infant to sleep in.
 It’s why a travel crib is a smart investment that, if chosen wisely, should serve you for years to come.

 A travel crib, an easy transportable, enclosed sleeping surface designed for babies, makes it easy for your baby (and therefore parents) to get some shuteye after a long day navigating different time zones.
 First and foremost, you want it to have a flat sleeping surface, because those are the safest options for your baby, as stated above.
 The portable cribs on our list are lightweight and fold up compactly.
 They’re easy to carry, and they open and shut smoothly with minimal effort; custom included tote bags are an added bonus for hauling them around.
 They also have removable mattresses and/or washable mattress covers, because, you know, babies.

 This wheeled play yard doubles as a portable crib, has wheels for easy movability, and is great if you plan on using it until your kid is a toddler.
 This one works from birth on and fits kids who are up to 35 inches tall.
 It comes with a travel bag and folds up for trips.
 Unzip the carry case, pull apart the crib, and pop it out.
 It stabilizes on its own.
 The pad that’s wrapped around it is the mattress.

 More portable and better ventilated than the larger model, this crib folds easily with one hand, even when you have the bassinet attached.
 And it converts from bassinet to play yard.
 The ventilated mattress panels are removable for cleaning.
 It can be used from birth to 18 months.